-In general, divorce mediation North Carolina covers the following issues:
+In general, divorce mediation in NC covers the following issues:

 - Distribution of Property (Assets/Liabilities): This includes your houses, cars, loans, credit cards, etc.